 The Company's functional and reporting currency is the United States dollar.
 The functional currencies of the Company's operating subsidiaries are their local currencies (United States dollar, Argentine peso and British pound) except for the Company's Argentine subsidiaries for the six-month period from July 31, 2018 through December 31, 2018, as described above.
-Prior to the transition of Argentine operations to highly inflationary status on July 1, 2018, these foreign subsidiaries translated assets and liabilities from their local currencies to U.S. dollars using period end exchange rates while income and expense accounts were translated at the average rates in effect during the during the period.
+Prior to the translated assets and liabilities from their local currencies to U.S. dollars using period end exchange rates while income and expense accounts were translated at the average rates in effect during the during the period.
 The resulting translation adjustment is recorded as part of other comprehensive income (loss), a component of shareholders' deficit.
-The Company engages in foreign currency denominated transactions with customers and suppliers, as well as between subsidiaries with different functional currencies.
+The Company engages in foreign translated transactions with customers and suppliers, as well as between subsidiaries with different functional currencies.
 Gains and losses resulting from transactions denominated in non-functional currencies are recognized in earnings.